galaxyproject/training-material/topics/admin/tutorials/cvmfs/tutorial.md

 > well.
 So we're just going to get on with things.
 {: .spoken data-visual="gtn" data-target="#cvmfs-quote"}

 A slideshow presentation on this subject can be found [here](slides.html).
-More details on the usegalaxy.org (Galaxy Main's) reference data setup and CVMFS system can be found [here](https://galaxyproject.org/admin/reference-data-repo/#usegalaxyorg-reference-data)
+More details on the usegalaxy.org (Galaxy Main's) reference data setup and CVMFS system can be found [here](https://galaxyproject.org/admin/reference-data-repo/#usegalaxyorg-reference-data).

+This exercise uses Ansible to install and configure CVMFS and Galaxy's access to CVMFS.
+For a tutorial that does not use Ansible and gives a closer look at how reference data is configured in Galaxy, see [the Reference Data with CVMFS without Ansible tutorial]({% link topics/admin/tutorials/cvmfs-manual/tutorial.md %}).

 > <agenda-title></agenda-title>
 >